Studeeric/chromatic/README.md

 - **Visual Color Picker:** Interactive color picker with spectrum, hue, and brightness controls for precise color selection.

+- **Image Color Extraction:** Upload an image and automatically extract a colorscheme using k-means clustering.
+Perfect for creating colorschemes from wallpapers, artwork, or screenshots.

 - **Live Preview:** Real-time preview of your colorscheme in a simulated terminal and editor environment.

 - **Import & Export:** Import existing colorschemes from JSON files or paste JSON directly.
 Export your creations for use with the Chromatic CLI tool.